Frequently Asked Questions (FAQ)

-There are a total of six tailored-made modules under the Integrated Science Curriculum.
+There are a total of six tailored-made modules under Special Programme in Science.
 All modules are worth 4 MCs each.
-Four of these modules are thematic, and each module places emphasis on one of the fields of Science.
-The remaining two modules are research-based modules through which soft and hard research skills will be imparted.
 These modules are to be completed within two years and you will have to read all six to graduate from SPS.
-Graduating from SPS will also fulfil the faculty computational thinking requirement.

 Must I read the SPS modules in the order described on the webpage?

 Yes.
 Each module is only taught in one of the two semesters for every academic year.
 SPS is designed to be a two-year programme that will progressively expose students to different fields of science and independent study.
-The thematic modules begin with a look at the basic building block of all things, the atom, and end with a macroscopic understanding of the world we live in, the universe.
 For more information, refer to the SPS workflow.

 How are the modules under SPS like?
 Is the teaching style similar to modules outside of SPS?